Sys-Redux/portfolio-sysredux/README.md

 - Next.js team for the amazing framework
 - Firebase for the backend infrastructure
 - Vercel for seamless deployment
-- The open-source community for inspiration
+- The open-source community for all the love

 ---